Meet the SANDCASP Board!!

 Board Member-at-Large: Shauna Gilbert

-Shauna Gilbert was born and raised in Newton, Massachusetts.
+Shauna was born and raised in Newton, Massachusetts.
 She graduated from Syracuse University before attending the University of Massachusetts-Boston where she earned her Masters in Education and Education Specialist degree with focus in School Psychology.
-Shauna moved to San Diego, California, approximately 8 years ago for her internship in School Psychology and has loved living here ever since!
+Shauna moved to San Diego, California, 9 years ago for her internship in School Psychology and has loved living here ever since!
 She graduated from Alliant International University - San Diego in May 2017 with her Doctorate in Educational Psychology.
 Shauna’s doctoral project was focused on the development of a Multi-Tiered System of Support (MTSS) handbook for schools to help guide them on the implementation of MTSS within their schools.
-Shauna currently works for the Encinitas Union School District and is in her seventh year as a school psychologist.
-She was previously an adjunct professor at Alliant International University - San Diego and also worked as a camp counselor during the summers for Camp I CAN (Camp Including Children with Autism Now).
+Shauna previously was a school psychologist in Encinitas Union School District for seven years.
+She currently works for the Cardiff School District as the Director of Special Education/SchoolPsychologist.
+She is also an adjunct professor at Alliant International University - San Diego.

 Shauna lives with her husband and three dogs named Persephone, Renegade Muffin and Kiwi.
 She enjoys every moment she gets to spend with her little family, especially during movie nights at home.
 Shauna and her husband look forward to one day having a large home with all sorts of rescue dogs roaming around the property.

-Andrea Lacuesta is a third year graduate student at Azusa Pacific University, completing her internship this school year at Carlsbad Unified School District.
-She is also currently earning her Educationally Related Mental Health Services (ERMHS) certificate.
-Andrea graduated Summa Cum Laude from Ashford University and majored in Psychology with a minor in Sociology.
-Andrea has two boys, a 6th grader and a 2nd grader, and a 5 month old puppy they rescued on Kobe day (8/24) and, therefore, is named Mamba.
+Andrea is a school psychologist within the Temecula Valley Unified School District.
+She originally graduated Summa Cum Laude from Ashford University and majored in Psychology with a minor in Sociology.
+She then completed her graduate coursework at Azusa Pacific University with a Masters in Educational Psychology, an Education Specialist degree in School Psychology, and a specialization in Educationally Related Mental Health Services (ERMHS).
+Andrea has three boys: a 7th grader, a 3rd grader, and a black lab named Mamba.
 Born and raised in Long Beach, CA, Andrea is a southern California native and loves to spend time outdoors and with her family.

 Student Representative, Alliant Int'l University: Ann Mellon

 Ann Mellon is a graduate of San Diego State University where she received degrees in both psychology and anthropology.
 She is now a school psychology graduate student at Alliant International University.
-She has been working in the San Diego Unified School District at Sandburg Elementary since 2013, teaching a character-building film production class with a focus on positive life skills.
+She worked for the San Diego Unified School District at Sandburg Elementary School for several years teaching a film-production class focusing on positive life skills.
 Ann’s professional interests include crisis intervention and prevention, especially within at-risk student populations.
 Her personal passions gravitate to the creative and visual arts.
 She appreciates good humor, positive attitudes and making memories with family and friends.

 Student Representative, Alliant Int'l University: Janae Fulcher